Growth & Care

 Features & Attributes

-Pixwell Gooseberry has green foliage throughout the season.
+Pixwell Gooseberry has rich green deciduous foliage on a plant with an upright spreading habit of growth.
 The lobed leaves turn yellow in fall.
-The flowers are not ornamentally significant.
 It features an abundance of magnificent chartreuse berries with salmon blush in early summer.

 This is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds and butterflies to your yard.
 It has no significant negative characteristics.